Platform helping lenders to find businesses that need financing. Permit (license) issue time – 1 month. Equity capital – from EUR 40 000.

 Licensed crowdfunding platform operators are permitted to raise capital through crowdfunding platforms using one of four different instruments: (i) simple loan agreement; (ii) issue of debt securities (i.e. bonds); (iii) issue of equity securities (i.e. shares); or (iv) assignment of claim rights deriving from credit agreements already concluded.
 New instruments like ICO and Token offerings can be used in order to raise the capital through licensed crowdfunding platforms.
 This opens completely new opportunities and possibility to license ICO’s, Token offerings and legally distribute them in all over European Union.

 Passporting of Crowdfunding license in Europe (EU/EEA area)

 Passporting of Crowdfunding license within the EU/EEA area can be achieved combining the license with E-money institution or other passportable license.

 No additional requirements are applicable to a financing transaction intended to raise an amount less than EUR 100 000 in 12 months.

 The crowdfunding project owner willing to enter into financing transactions for the total amount ranging from EUR 100,000 up to EUR 5 million in 12 months must draft a memorandum disclosing the basic information about the project owner and the project, and submit it to the crowdfunding platform operator.

 The project owner willing to enter into financing transactions for the total amount of EUR 5 million or more in 12 months can carry out the project only by issuing and registering securities and preparing securities issue prospectus.

 Licensed crowdfunding platform operators are considered as financial advisory firms and do not require additional licensing.
-Financial advisory firm may provide investment advisory services for investors (i) execution-only services (i.e. reception and transmission of orders) and (ii) offer investment recommendations.
+Operators may provide investment advisory services for investors (i) execution-only services (i.e. reception and transmission of orders) and (ii) investment recommendations.